Cube-Earth/container-tools-coreos-ct/README.md

 # Introduction
-With the config transpiler, cloud-config files can be converted to Ignition JSON format.
+With the config transpiler, config files (simliar, but not identical to cloud-config files) can be converted to Ignition JSON format.

 # Usage
 ```